An Improved Bound for Weak Epsilon-Nets in the Plane

-\item The edge $pq$ crosses $\rho$ but the cell $\mu$ is separated from $pq\cap \rho$ by a vertical line $L_\mu$ which supports a vertical wall $g$ on the boundary of $\mu$.
+\item The principal edge $pq$ crosses $\rho$ but the cell $\mu$ is separated from $pq\cap \rho$ by a vertical line $L_\mu$ which supports a vertical wall $g$ on the boundary of $\mu$.
+(In particular, $K$ must cross $g$.)
 Since $pq$ crosses $\tau$ transversally, it must cross the line $L_\mu$ which is ``sandwiched" within $\tau$, and this crossing must happen outside $g$.
-Therefore, and due to its convexity, $K$ must contain at least one of the endpoints of $g$. \end{enumerate}
+Therefore, and due to its convexity, $K$ must contain at least one of the endpoints of $g$, which again belong to $Q_2$ as the vertices of $\Sigma(r_1)$. \end{enumerate}

 We conclude that, in either of the above three cases, $K$ must contain a point of $Q_2$.
 This contradiction confirms that $K$ is indeed narrow in $\Sigma_\tau$. \end{proof}